ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.UpdateVideoModel.md

 public var moments: [Components.Schemas.MomentModel]?
 ```

-The list of moments available for the video
+A list of key moments in the video.

 - Remark: Generated from `#/components/schemas/UpdateVideoModel/moments`.